 Before diving into algorithms, it is important to understand the principles of good alerting systems.

-If not done cautiously, alert pipelines can quickly get messy, generating alert spam, alert fatigue, or missing important anomalies.
+If not done cautiously, alert pipelines can quickly get messy, generate alert spam, alert fatigue, or miss important anomalies.

 When an alert triggers, it should be easy to understand why.
 Similarly, if an alert doesn't fire, it should be easy to check and see what happened.
 The more complicated an alert condition becomes, the harder it is to understand and debug1.